 A Typical Day at SLCC

-Children are greeted in the morning with open-ended provocations for inquiry.
-They then gather for our morning meeting to greet each other, discuss any salient wonders they might have, and plan for our upcoming projects.
+Children are greeted in the morning with open-ended provocations for inquiry inspired by the children's ongoing investigations and developing skills.
+Teachers skillfully guide and scaffold the children's explorations based on each child's development.
+The class then gathers for a morning meeting to greet each other, discuss any salient wonders, and plan for upcoming projects.

-Concurrently, a morning meeting might involve the use of other languages, mindful meditation, yoga, or music.
-The children spend equal parts of their day investigating the many natural wonders outside and developing small-group projects inside the classroom’s various micro-environments including the art atelier, building rug, music center, dramatic play area, STEM tables, and our Design Lab.
+Concurrently, a morning meeting might involve the use of other languages, mindful meditation, yoga, and music.
+The children spend equal parts of their day investigating the many natural wonders outside and developing small-group projects inside the classroom’s various micro-environments.
+As educators, we understand that children's learning environments require tactile, active, and multi-faceted materials.
+Thus, our micro-environments, both inside and outdoors, provide various mediums for stimulating creativity, artistic exploration, sensory experiences, design thinking, literacy, mathematics, and scientific theory.
 Take a look at our Daily Flow for more details on the events of the day.

 Extended Day Enrichment

 Our afternoons are dedicated to enhancing the children's school experiences with specialized enrichment opportunities that vary throughout the week and are informed by the children's interests and developmental needs.
-Our Story Workshop, Atelier di Cucina, and Movement & Discovery programs are offered every week.
+Our Story & Art Workshop, Atelier di Cucina, and Discovery Lab programs are offered every week.

 Atelier Di Cucina translates from the Italian language to "kitchen workshop".
-Our specialist facilitates a weekly cooking-appreciation experience every Thursday from 4:00-5:00 p.m.
+Our specialist facilitates a weekly cooking appreciation experience every Wednesday.
 Children are introduced to the various fine-motor skills of cutting, pouring, mixing, and the myriad other techniques required to cook and bake.
 Additionally, the Atelier Di Cucina entices our senses and provides rich and meaningful tactile, olfactory, and sensorial experiences for our children.
 We learn the value of growing our own food, harvesting our ingredients, and communing in the kitchen as a collaborative group.

-SLCC’S new Design Lab is modeled after the Human-Centered Design Thinking educational framework of IDEO.ORG along with the Bay Area Discovery Museum’s Think, Make, Try practicum for museum education.
+Design Lab is offered on Thursdays.
+SLCC’S Design Lab is modeled after the Human-Centered Design Thinking educational framework at IDEO.ORG along with the Bay Area Discovery Museum’s Think, Make, Try practicum for early education.
 Our lab encourages children to employ creative faculties while creating and exchanging ideas in order to design and test desired outcomes based on the user’s needs.
 Through active exploration and construction of the children’s own ideas, we strengthen confidence, self-agency, and resilience.
 Our lab is teacher-facilitated and features real-world tools including a laser cutting printer, vinyl cutter, industrial sewing machine, and jewelry makers’ bench.
-SLCC’s Design Lab will officially launch summer of 2022.

 8:30-9:30 Early Arrivals & Morning Provocations